Leading-edge slat: History

 Slats were first developed by Gustav Lachmann in 1918.
-The stall-related crash in August 1917 of a Rumpler C aeroplane prompted Lachmann to develop the idea, and a small wooden model was built in 1917 in Cologne.
-In Germany in 1918 Lachmann presented a patent for leading-edge slats.
+The stall-related crash in August 1917 of a Rumpler C aeroplane prompted Lachmann to develop the idea, and a small wooden model was built in 1917 in Cologne, Germany.
+In Germany in 1918, Lachmann presented a patent for leading-edge slats.
 However, the German patent office at first rejected it, as the office did not believe the possibility of postponing the stall by dividing the wing.

 Independently of Lachmann, Handley Page Ltd in Great Britain also developed the slotted wing as a way to postpone the stall by delaying separation of the flow from the upper surface of the wing at high angles of attack, and applied for a patent in 1919; to avoid a patent challenge, they reached an ownership agreement with Lachmann.
 That year, an Airco DH.9 was fitted with slats and test flown.
-Later, an Airco DH.9A was modified as a monoplane with a large wing fitted with full-span leading edge slats and trailing-edge ailerons (i.e. what would later be called trailing-edge flaps) that could be deployed in conjunction with the leading-edge slats to test improved low-speed performance.
-This was later known as the Handley Page H.P.20 Several years later, having subsequently taken employment at the Handley-Page aircraft company, Lachmann was responsible for a number of aircraft designs, including the Handley Page Hampden.
+Later, an Airco DH.9A was modified as a monoplane with a large wing fitted with full-span leading edge slats and trailing-edge ailerons (i.e. what later was called trailing-edge flaps) which could be deployed in conjunction with the leading-edge slats to test improved low-speed performance.
+That was later known as the Handley Page H.P.20 Several years later, having subsequently taken employment at the Handley-Page aircraft company, Lachmann was responsible for a number of aircraft designs including the Handley Page Hampden.

 Licensing the design became one of the company's major sources of income in the 1920s.
 The original designs were in the form of a fixed slot near the leading edge of the wing, a design that was used on a number of STOL aircraft.
 During World War II, German aircraft commonly fitted a more advanced version of the slat that reduced drag by being pushed back flush against the leading edge of the wing by air pressure, popping out when the angle of attack increased to a critical angle.
 Notable slats of that time belonged to the German Fieseler Fi 156 Storch.
 These were similar in design to retractable slats, but were fixed and non-retractable.
-This design feature allowed the aircraft to takeoff into a light wind in less than 45 m (150 ft), and land in 18 m (60 ft).
-Aircraft designed by the Messerschmitt company employed automatic, spring-loaded leading-edge slats as a general rule, except for the Alexander Lippisch-designed Messerschmitt Me 163B Komet rocket fighter, which instead used fixed slots built integrally with, and just behind, the wing panel's outer leading edges.
+The design feature allowed the aircraft to take off into a light wind in less than 45 m (150 ft) and land in 18 m (60 ft).
+Aircraft designed by the Messerschmitt company employed automatic, spring-loaded leading-edge slats as a general rule, except for the Alexander Lippisch-designed Messerschmitt Me 163B Komet rocket fighter, which instead used fixed slots built integrally with and just behind, the wing panel's outer leading edges.

 Post-World War II, slats have also been used on larger aircraft and generally operated by hydraulics or electricity.
 The A-4 Skyhawk slats were spring loaded and deployed by the air load below certain speeds.